 Our Analysis and Test Results

-For the most part, the Prest is easy to use compared to many of the pressure cookers we tested.
+For the most part, the Prest is easy to use even compared to other top-tier pressure cookers.
 Its interface is clear and easy to follow, the lid secures on easily, and the pressure release valve is relatively easy to release (be safe and use a wooden spoon, so your hand doesn't get near the ensuing burst of steam).

 We do have a few minor complaints, however.
 The first is that there isn't any convenient storage for the lid when it's not in place.
 Many other models have a slot in one handle that can hold the lid vertically while you saute your veggies or serve your meal.
 This may seem minor, but it feels pretty luxurious not to have to hold the lid in one hand while you stir or serve with the other.
 Additionally, the LCD screen on the control panel is relatively small, so those that require reading glasses may have trouble reading it unaided.

 While we generally didn't find cooking performance very different across machines (pressure cooking is a fairly consistent method), the Presto found its way into the upper echelon in our tests.
 This is mainly due to its ability to cook very tender meat (the ribs we made fell off the bone), one thing that can often be challenging for pressure cookers.
 We also found the saute mode quite effective — a vital characteristic for making one-pot meals.

 One slight weakness we found with this model was its rice cooking.
 The rice came out very tender but a bit moist and sticky; those looking for fluffier rice may be slightly disappointed.

 Ease of Cleaning

 Largely thanks to a nonstick pot certified by the manufacturer as dishwasher safe, we found the Presto to be one of the easiest models to clean of the many we tested.